 Following up is the most crucial step in any sales process.
 And even when you’re upselling or cross-selling, it’s vital to stay proactive and keep the conversation going with your interested customers.

 Your client might not be interested in an upgrade or add-on currently.
 However, they might need it after a couple of months.
 Or they may have just forgotten about your email or text.

 In such a scenario, it’s essential to follow up after a few days to remind your customer of the offer.
 With an advanced CRM, you can also automate the process and set up a series of follow-up emails to your customers.

 When to avoid upselling and cross-selling

 Every customer is different, and not all would be willing to accept your upsell or cross-sell offers.
 So, it’s also crucial to know when not to approach the customer.

 - When a customer repeatedly declines your offer.
 Aggressive marketing works, but not when the customer isn’t interested at all.
 That’s just over the top, and you can even lose a customer!

 - Customers that constantly use the customer support portal, even when unnecessary, are not to be approached.

 - The customers that aren’t happy with the services or find fault in your company aren’t likely to go for an upsell or cross-sell.

 In the above situations, it’s better to avoid upselling and cross-selling.
 Instead, focus on your high-intent clients and approach them to build lasting customer relationships.

-Every digital agency adopts marketing strategies based on their company’s requirements.
+Every digital agency adopts marketing strategies based on its company’s requirements.

 Upselling and cross-selling is one such strategy that has remained effective over the years and has pulled through the evolution of business models.

 So, implement these strategies and start generating extra revenue from your existing customers.

 Author Bio: Narayani is an enthusiastic digital marketing professional, having work experience in sales and customer experience in the past.
 She enjoys having a cup of tea and walking on the grass when not working.